 Automating passengers’ help means that the aircraft personnel can entirely focus on flying the plane.
 Atasha could also be used to clean up the seating and pick up trash in the alley at the end of the flight.
 If equipped with additional sensors and chemical detectors, Atasha could be used to prevent hazards and deal with flight emergencies.

-I would like to thank Martin Rico for creating the images of the Atasha concept.
+The Atasha concept was imagined in October 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Fünambul people mover and the Horus flying superbike.